Man the forts! 10 castles to visit

 Broughton Castle, Banbury

 This beautiful moated and fortified manor house has belonged to the Fiennes family since 1447.
-It’s one of my favourite local castles – small enough to get around without boring young children, and there’s a lovely garden for them to bomb about in.
+It’s a favourite for many for a number of reasons; small enough to get around without boring young children, and there’s a lovely garden for them to bomb about in.
 You’ll need permission to park a picnic, plus you’ll need to wear a face mask to explore inside.
 Open Wed, Sun & Bank Holidays 2pm – 5pm.
 Adult tickets £10, children £6, under-5s go FREE).

 Oxford Castle & Prison, central Oxford